-- In 2019, there were 42 Medicare Advantage Plans available in Iowa.
+- In 2023, there are 70 Medicare Advantage Plans available in Iowa.

 Medicare Advantage Plans in Iowa

 Compare ratings of some of Iowa’s Medicare Advantage Plan providers:

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||J.D.
 Power ranking|

 |Blue Cross Blue Shield||4.5 stars||A||A+||Not rated|